telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 # jQuery Plug-Ins Widget Initialization

 All Kendo UI widgets are registered as [jQuery plug-ins](http://learn.jquery.com/plugins/), which allows them to be instantiated on a jQuery object instance.
-The jQuery plug-in method is formed by the widget name in Pascal case, prefixed with `kendo` as in `kendoGrid` and `kendoListView`.
-The methods for mobile widgets are prefixed with `Mobile` to avoid collisions with their desktop counterparts as in `kendoMobileTabStrip`, `kendoMobileButton` and `kendoMobileListView`.
+The jQuery plug-in method is formed by the widget name in Pascal Case, prefixed with `kendo` as in `kendoGrid` and `kendoListView`.
+The methods for Hybrid UI widgets are prefixed with `Mobile` to avoid collisions with their desktop counterparts as in `kendoMobileTabStrip`, `kendoMobileButton`, and `kendoMobileListView`.

-Some Kendo UI widgets have specific requirements about the element types they should be instantiated on.
+Some Kendo UI widgets have specific requirements about the element types they must be instantiated on.
 For more details and working examples, check the source code in the [respective widget demo](http://demos.telerik.com/kendo-ui/) and [API reference](/api/javascript/kendo).

-While it is theoretically possible to initialize several different Kendo UI widgets from the same DOM element, this is not recommended and may lead to undesired side effects.
+While it is theoretically possible to initialize several different Kendo UI widgets from the same DOM element, this is not recommended and might lead to undesired side effects.

 > **Important**
 >
-> It is strongly recommended to initialize Kendo UI widgets from HTML elements, which are part of the DOM tree.
-Creating widgets from [document fragments](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) may cause undesired side effects or Javascript errors.
+> It is strongly recommended to initialize the Kendo UI widgets from HTML elements which are part of the DOM tree.
+Creating widgets from [document fragments](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) might cause undesired side effects or Javascript errors.

 ## Widget Initialization

-### Instantiate the AutoComplete
+### AutoComplete

 The example below demonstrates how to instantiate a Kendo UI AutoComplete.